Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 ### The Service

-After deployment, the project will be hosted on four Azure webapps.
+After deployment, the project will be hosted on four Azure Webapps.

 These can be accessed at: